ivanvorobei/SPStorkController/README.md

 }
 ```

-### Work with UITableView & UICollectionView
+### Working with UITableView & UICollectionView

 Working with a collections classes is not difficult.
-In the `Example` folder you can find the implementation, however I will give a couple of tips to help the table look better.
+In the `Example` folder you can find an implementation.
+However, I will give a couple of tips for making the table look better.

-For fist, if you use `SPFakeBarView`, don't forget set top insets for content & scroll indicator.
-Also I am recomeded set bottom insets:
+Firstly, if you use `SPFakeBarView`, don't forget to set top insets for content & scroll indicator.
+Also, I recommend setting bottom insets:

 ```swift
 tableView.contentInset.top = self.navBar.height